click on the menu below to navigate this site

 The Linn of Dee

-Day two in the magnificent Cairngorms National Park and we headed to The Linn of Dee to hike a beautiful Scottish Highland valley.
-We followed the softly winding and gently flowing River Dee to the base of one of the many rolling peaks surrounding.
-Then we climbed up to its summit to take in the grandeur of this inspirational countryside; flabbergasting.
-Once more in my life I was privileged to eat a cheese sandwich in an awe inspiring place.
-And this time the cheese was Wensleydales and I shared it with good friends.
+Day two in the magnificent Cairngorms National Park, we headed to The Linn of Dee to hike a beautiful Scottish Highland valley.
+We followed the softly winding and gently flowing River Dee to the base of one of the many rolling peaks surrounding us.
+Then we climbed to its summit to take in the grandeur of this inspirational countryside - flabbergasting.
+Once again in my life, I was privileged to eat a cheese sandwich in an awe-inspiring place.
+And this time, the cheese was Wensleydale, which I shared with good friends.

 Loch Muick

 Day three in the magnificent Cairngorms National Park.
 Oh my Darwin!
-How magnificent the Scottish highlands are.
-We walked 12 miles around Loch Muick (Mic) today, and no more glorious a mile has been hiked by anyone before; unless you"ve hiked around the lock yourself.
-We ate our cheese sandwiches on the doorstep of Queen Victoria's Scottish getaway, which gave us excellent views of Lock Muick and a good conversation with a local Scottish man who we could barely understand, but whose accent hypnotized us.
-After our cheese interlude we climbed up a 1,000 feet to the top of an overwhelmingly beautiful waterfall.
-From this high perch we could see far and wide into the crystal clear sky to a vista of Scotland I am privileged to have experienced.
+How magnificent the Scottish Highlands are.
+We walked 12 miles around Loch Muick (pronounced Mick) today, and no more glorious mile has been hiked by anyone before - unless you've hiked around the loch yourself.
+We ate our cheese sandwiches on the doorstep of Queen Victoria's Scottish getaway, which provided excellent views of Loch Muick and a good conversation with a local Scottish man.
+Although we could barely understand his accent, it was utterly hypnotic.
+After our cheese interlude, we climbed 1,000 feet to the top of an overwhelmingly beautiful waterfall.
+From this high perch, we could see far and wide into the crystal-clear sky, revealing a vista of Scotland I am privileged to have experienced.
 Breathtaking.

 Whiskey, whiskey, everywhere.
-And by the end we had ne"care.
-Today we drove the whiskey way from Grantown on Sprey to Albalour.
-This area is like the Napa Valley is to wine.
-Many of the major manufacturers are there and many offer tours and tasting.
+And by the end, we had no care.
+Today, we drove the Whiskey Way from Grantown-on-Spey to Aberlour.
+This area is like the Napa Valley is to wine, with many of the major manufacturers located here offering tours and tastings.
 We took a tour at Glenlivet and tasted its malty offerings.
-After this we tasted our way around several other notable distilleries.
-By the end of the day Donald, Cindy, and I were well lubricated.
+Afterward, we made our way around several other notable distilleries.
+By the end of the day, Donald, Cindy, and I were well-lubricated.
 Donald guided us through our spirited challenge and tutored us in the finer points of the fiery brew.
-Don"t worry Julia was our designated driver and kept us safe in our left-handed world of hedgerows and single file roads.
-She even managed to drive us all the way to Lock Ness our final destination for the day.
+Don't worry - Julia was our designated driver and kept us safe in our left-hand-drive world of hedgerows and single-file roads.
+She even managed to drive us all the way to Loch Ness, our final destination for the day.

 Loch Ness and Glen Affric: Scotland

-The delicate cones of wild, purple, white, and pink orchids surround us, while deep yellow butter cups engulf us.
-Here and there a purple foxglove reaches up to the cloudy skies of the most wondrous place on earth; the Scottish Highlands.
-This was our experience today as we walked the boggy and extremely diverse and complicated bio-mat covering the hills and dales of the Glen Affric (Lock Beauly) area just a short drive from Lock Ness.
-To be surrounded by such intricate life forms all competing and cooperating with each other is somewhat dizzying.
-But after awhile you being to understand how it might work, this intricate web of life.
-Of course walking in a bog is a bit trying, but it was well worth the effort to experience this amazing place.
+The delicate cones of wild purple, white, and pink orchids surrounded us, while deep yellow buttercups engulfed us.
+Here and there, a purple foxglove reached up to the cloudy skies of the most wondrous place on Earth - the Scottish Highlands.
+This was our experience today as we walked the boggy, extremely diverse, and complicated bio-mat covering the hills and dales of Glen Affric (Loch Beauly) just a short drive from Loch Ness.
+To be surrounded by such intricate life forms all competing and cooperating with each other was somewhat dizzying.
+But after a while, you begin to understand how it might work - this intricate web of life.
+Of course, walking in a bog is a bit trying, but it was well worth the effort to experience this amazing place.

 Crianlarich: Scotland